Certification Life Coach Certification

 Does the coach help the client create a session agenda that is measurable?

 When the client says something like,” I just want to explore my relationship” or something that seems hard to measure, change your perspective.
 Measurability is a big deal when it comes to passing the coaching standards.
 Helping create an agenda that’s measurable helps the client see the value of coaching and provides more accountability and structure to a coaching call.
 Measurability could be as easy as coming up with a new perspective on work or a project.
 It could be coming away with two action steps to take the next week around health and exercise.
 You could be coming up with a new study plan or talking to specific professor or instructor.
-But whatever the measure is, It’s helpful to involve some number or some other specific tool such as a new perspective or new value.
-Something that you can write down on a piece of paper and that says “this is this is what we got out of the coaching session.”
+But whatever the measure is, it’s helpful to involve some number or some other specific tool such as a new perspective or new value.
+Something that you can write down on a piece of paper and that says “this is what we got out of the coaching session.”

 Does the coach explore why this agenda is important to the client or what impact this agenda will have on the clients life?